-THE Co-operative Bank, high on ethics and incompetent over-reach, pushed through an unwise merger with the struggling Britannia building society – and then compounded a marriage made in limbo with flaky management
+THE Co-operative Bank, high on ethics and incompetent over-reach, pushed through an unwise merger with the struggling Britannia building society – and then compounded a marriage made in limbo with flaky management controls.

 That is the crux of the damning independent report into the near collapse of the bank by former Treasury official Sir Christopher Kelly.

 Kelly, whose report was commissioned by the bank, says its management did not have the expertise to handle Britannia’s problems – mainly soured commercial property loans – particularly against the backdrop of major problems integrating IT systems.

 And the wider Co-operative Group board did not have the controls to rein in and mitigate the flawed systems and strategy at its banking arm.

 Metaphorically, the Co-op Bank was a wayward banking kid with an angelic mutual smile, while the Co-op Group, led by the ebullient Peter Marks, was a wishy-washy parent who pfaffed around as its child went off the rails.

 One pungent line from the report, which also skewers former Co-op Bank and Britannia chief executive Neville Richardson pretty effectively, says the bank had a tendency “to seek ways of favouring short-term financial performance and capital where the bank believed the letter of accounting rules allowed it to do so, even if that was not fully within their spirit”.
 As the TV programme isn’t quite called, the only way wasn’t ethics.

 The Co-op Bank then tried to buy some 600 branches Lloyds was offloading.
 But the jig was up when the regulator sought generally higher capital cushions in the British banking industry and the Co-op was found to be the little matter of £1.5 billion short.